Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Related Work

-Pretrained language models (\textit{e.g.,} BERT \cite{bert}, GPT \cite{gpt2}, T5 \cite{t5}) encode knowledge from training corpora and can be exploited for recommendations.
-LMRecSys \cite{zhang2021language} is one of the earliest attempts to transfer the session-based recommendation task into prompts and evaluate the performance of BERT~\cite{bert} and GPT-2 \cite{gpt2} in movie recommendation.
-Empirical results show that language models tend to underperform traditional recommenders such as GRU4Rec \cite{gru4rec}.
-P5 \cite{p5} and M6-Rec \cite{m6rec} finetune pretrained language models (T5 \cite{t5} or M6 \cite{m6}) by converting multiple recommendation tasks to natural language sequences to incorporate knowledge and semantics inside the training corpora for personalization.
-More recently, Zhang \etal~\cite{zhang2023recommendation} propose to formulate recommendations as instruction followed by language models and design 39 instruction templates for user behavior modeling.
-In this earlier stage, the sizes of the adopted language models for recommendation are relatively small (\textit{e.g.,} billions of parameters), and finetuning is usually involved for better performance.
+The emergence of pretrained language models (PLMs) has brought tremendous success in Natural Language Processing (NLP), and PLMs also show great potential in other domains like recommendations~\cite{wu2023survey}.
+One promising direction is to leverage PLMs as the primary driver of recommendations, allowing PLMs to directly accomplish the recommendation tasks~\cite{li2023large,wu2023survey,yu2023self}.
+For example, LMRecSys~\cite{zhang2021language} is one of the earliest attempts to transfer the session-based recommendation task into prompts and evaluate the performance of BERT~\cite{bert} and GPT-2~\cite{gpt2} in movie recommendation.
+Later, P5~\cite{p5} and M6-Rec~\cite{m6rec} finetune pretrained language models (T5~\cite{t5} or M6~\cite{m6}) by converting multiple recommendation tasks to natural language sequences to incorporate knowledge and semantics inside the training corpora for personalization.
+Similarly, RecFormer~\cite{li2023text} models user preferences and item features as language representations for sequential recommendation.
+In this earlier stage, the sizes of the language models for recommendation are relatively small (\eg, under billions of parameters), and finetuning is usually involved for better performance.

-With the scaling of the model and corpus size, especially with the emergence of ChatGPT \cite{gpt4}, LLMs have shown uncanny capability in a wide variety of tasks.
-One of the unique abilities of LLMs is reasoning, which becomes apparent only when the size of the model surpasses a certain threshold.
-The knowledge scope of LLMs has also significantly broadened compared to earlier language models.
-Zero-shot learning or in-context learning is widely used since retraining LLMs is impractical and unnecessary.
-Several studies apply LLMs as recommenders and achieve some preliminary results \cite{kang2023llms,liu2023chatgpt,chatrec,nir,dai2023uncovering,hou2023large}.
-ChatRec \cite{chatrec} employs LLMs as a recommender system interface for conversational multi-round recommendations.
-Liu \etal \cite{liu2023chatgpt} study whether ChatGPT can serve as a recommender with task-specific prompts and report the zero-shot performance.
-Hou \etal \cite{hou2023large} further report the zero-shot ranking performance of LLMs with historical interaction data.
+With the scaling of the model size and corpus volume, especially with the emergence of ChatGPT~\cite{gpt4}, LLMs have shown uncanny capability in a wide variety of tasks~\cite{fan2023recommender}.
+One of the unique abilities of LLMs is reasoning, which emerges only when the model size surpasses a certain threshold.
+Zero-shot learning or in-context learning is widely used since finetuning LLMs requires lots of resources.
+Several studies apply LLMs as recommenders and achieve some preliminary results~\cite{kang2023llms,liu2023chatgpt,chatrec,nir,dai2023uncovering,hou2023large}.
+For instance, ChatRec~\cite{chatrec} employs LLMs as a recommender system interface for conversational multi-round recommendations.
+Liu \etal~\cite{liu2023chatgpt} study whether ChatGPT can serve as a recommender with task-specific prompts and report the zero-shot performance.
+Hou \etal~\cite{hou2023large} further report the zero-shot ranking performance of LLMs with historical interaction data.